foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.18 - 2017/02/?? =

+* Feature - Facebook Video Sharing - when enabled the first MP4 video in the post will be shared directly rather than the post excerpt.

 = 6.0.5.17 - 2017/01/30 =

 * Feature - Featured image - check the "Add featured image automatically" setting and video splash image will be set as featured image if it's not already specified